 Social use and commuting

-The commuting part of the cover is defined as commuting to and from a regular place of work.
+The commuting part of the cover is defined as commuting to and from a single, regular place of work.

-If your job takes you to many sites, this class of use likely isn’t for you.
+So if your job takes you to many sites, this class of use likely isn’t for you.
 It's designed for those who drive to and from the same office every day, or to the train station before heading to work.

 With commuting comes increased time on the road, especially at peak hours of traffic.
 This makes it a bigger risk to an insurer, so you might see extra costs to your policy.

 This could be the right cover for someone in the building trade who uses a van to transport their own tools and equipment to work.
 It could also be useful for someone like a mobile dog groomer or a cleaner

-Carriage of own goods for hire or reward
+Haulage (delivering goods for hire or reward)

-This cover could be for you if you're delivering goods belonging to other people in your van, in exchange for money.
+This cover could be for you if you're delivering goods belonging to other people in your van in exchange for money.

 This type of commercial van insurance policy is suited to delivery drivers and couriers.